redema/silverstripe-janitor/README.md

    $ patch -p1 < janitor/patch/Versioned.diff

    and you are good to go.
-This patch will also add some extend() calls to Versioned which allows DataObjectOnUpdateDecorator to handle stages when DataObjects are written.

 ## Third party modules